Mastering the Securities and Exchange Board of India’s (SEBI) New Derivatives Regulations

 3. Upfront Collection of Option Premiums

-Brokerages will be required to collect option premiums on an upfront basis from their clients.
-This ensures that traders have the necessary funds to cover potential losses, thereby reducing the risk of default.
+• Brokerages will be required to collect option premiums on an upfront basis from clients.

-4. Increasing Margins on Near-Term Expiry
+4. Increasing Margins on Near-Term Expiry Contracts

 Understanding Futures and Options